-(a) Substance abuse services for persons with both dependence and abuse problems is provided through an array of private and public providers throughout the state.
+(a) Substance use services for treating individuals with substance use disorders or those who misuse substances is provided through an array of private and public providers throughout the state.
 The array of services ranges from inpatient medical detoxification services to residential treatment services to a variety of outpatient types of services including various affiliated support groups.

-(b) In the past few years the technology for treating individuals with dependence and abuse problems has changed rather dramatically from a traditional inpatient/residential mode to outpatient treatment.
+(b) In the past few years the technology for treating individuals with dependence and use problems has changed rather dramatically from a traditional inpatient/residential mode to outpatient treatment.
 This has occurred for a variety of reasons including financial considerations.
 These phenomena can be verified through analysis of current utilization of both inpatient and residential services.

-(a) The Alabama Department of Mental Health (DMH) has developed a substance abuse bed need methodology, which is based upon a formula utilized in other states, commonly referred to as the "Mardin Formula".
+(a) The Alabama Department of Mental Health (DMH) has developed a substance use bed need methodology, which is based upon a formula utilized in other states, commonly referred to as the "Mardin Formula".
 This prevalence base formula was selected in lieu of utilization-based formulas due to the lack of comprehensive statistical information on the current utilization of residential treatment centers.
 Calculation of needed beds is performed as follows: